rjaviervega/tree-view-git-modified/README.md

 - This package doesn't work well when the package tree-view-git-projects is installed.
 - This package doesn't work with multiple projects folders added to the workspace.
+- Known bug, if a project folder is removed from the tree and then added again in the same session the list of modified files will not be refresh until Atom is restarted (looks like a bug on Atom related to adding a project folder after it is removed).

 ## TODO